What is Delegated Proof-of-Stake?

 Voting

 Voting is a critical aspect of the DPoS mechanism.
 In a DPoS system, coin holders can vote for their preferred block producers, sometimes called delegates or witnesses.
-Voting power is linked to the amount of coins held in users’ wallets.
+Voting power is linked to the amount of coins held in users’ crypto wallets.
 The more coins they hold, the more influence they have in the voting process.

 This voting system offers two key benefits.
 Firstly, it enables broad participation, allowing all token holders to have a say in the network’s operation.
 Secondly, it incentivizes the chosen representatives to act honestly and efficiently, as they can be replaced in subsequent voting rounds if they fail to meet the community’s expectations.